Detection of Clostridium difficile in 40 minutes*

 - Superior NPV required in a surveillance test

-- Easy-to-use test with less than 2 minutes hands-on-time
+- Easy-to-use test with minimal hands-on time

 Number of Tests: 10Catalog #: GXVANA-10